-This post shows you how to check the current BIOS version in a Windows 11/10/8/7 computer, using Windows Registry, WMI Command, System Information Tool (MSINFO32.exe) or DirectX Diagnostic Tool (DXDiag).
-BIOS stands for Basic Input/Output System and is a type of firmware that is built into the hardware, used during and for the booting process of a computer.
+This post shows you how to check the current BIOS version in a Windows 11/10 computer, using Windows Registry, WMI Command, System Information Tool (MSINFO32.exe) or DirectX Diagnostic Tool (DXDiag).
+BIOS stands for Basic Input/Output System and is a type of firmware built into the hardware, used during the boot process of a computer.

 Read: Check if your PC uses UEFI or BIOS.